-And then we repeat for the remaining ingredients, not forgetting as we have two types of flour these will also have to calculated:
+We work out the baker’s percentage for all the remaining ingredients, not forgetting we have two types of flour, so these will also have to be calculated separately.

-We have now calculated the percentages for the remaining ingredients.
-This is the bakers’ formula for the recipe.
+We have now calculated the baker’s percentages for all the ingredients and produced our baker’s formula for the recipe.

 530 * 3 = 1590